symfony/symfony-docs/security/access_control.rst

 Forcing a Channel (http, https)
 -------------------------------

-You can also require a user to access a URL via SSL; just use the ``requires_channel`` argument in any ``access_control`` entries.
+You can also require a user to access a URL via SSL; use the ``requires_channel`` argument in any ``access_control`` entries.
 If this ``access_control`` is matched and the request is using the ``http`` channel, the user will be redirected to ``https``: